MAKE IT HARDER FOR

 That didn’t come drilling escapes though.

-Every week, specific submission transitions will broken down with a focus on the principles behind what is being accomplished and tips for how to kill the threat.
+- Every week, specific submission transitions will broken down with a focus on the principles behind what is being accomplished and tips for how to kill the threat.
+(The production schedule is strict, and at the very least, one additional lesson will be added on a weekly basis.)

 How people make themselves vulnerable to the triangle like lambs to the slaughter and what you can do to avoid it.
 (It’s one of those bad habits that absolutely have to be destroyed. )